High Powered Representation & Personalized Service

 Everyone knows that gambling and smoking in public places can be a crime in certain instances, but they do not know that it is considered a crime against public health and morals.

 These types of crimes are heavily penalized and are not to be taken lightly.
 In Georgia, most people are familiar with Michael Vick and his involvement with dogfighting.
 He was sentenced to over two years in prison and paid a substantial amount in fines for his participation.
+These crimes require the expertise of a Criminal Defense Attorney in Georgia.

 In Georgia, some crimes against public health and morals include: